The VA Stopped my Benefits: They say I am a “Fugitive Felon”

 *Dependent children of a fugitive surviving spouse may be eligible for benefits.

-Where a family has a maximum family benefit amount, the removal of a fugitive felon child from dependent benefits will not increase the benefit payment to the veteran's other children.
+If your family has a maximum family benefit amount, removing the fugitive felon child from dependent benefits will not increase your other children’s benefit payment.

-*The VA will not pay benefits to your spouse either if s/he is a fugitive felon.
+*The VA will not pay your spouse benefits either if s/he is a fugitive felon.

-No. The simple existence of a warrant or a violation is enough for the VA to stop your benefits.
+No. The simple fact of a warrant or violation is enough for the VA to stop your benefits.

 No. This could cause you more problems down the line.
-Try to resolve the outstanding warrant before you apply for benefits.
+Try to resolve the outstanding warrant before applying for benefits.

-When you apply for federal or state public benefits, they will ask you whether you have any outstanding warrants or violations.
-If you know that you do, you must answer honestly.
-You give your answer under oath.
-If you do not tell the truth, you may later face criminal fraud charges, jail time, and/or a requirement to pay back any benefits you got from not telling the truth.
+When you apply for public benefits, they will ask if you have any outstanding warrants or violations.
+If you do not answer honestly, you may face criminal fraud charges and jail time.
+You may have to pay back any benefits you got.

-*If you apply for benefits and you have an outstanding warrant or violation, the federal or state agency may notify law enforcement of your whereabouts to help them to arrest you.
+*If you apply for benefits and have an outstanding warrant or violation, the agency may tell law enforcement your whereabouts to help them arrest you.

-The VA may ask you to pay back any benefits you got after you became ineligible.
-The VA calls this an overpayment.
+The VA may ask you to pay back any benefits you got after becoming ineligible.
+This is an overpayment.

-Read the Notice of Adverse Decision.
-It should outline some of your rights.
+*The Notice of Adverse Decision should outline some of your rights.

-The VA gives you sixty days to either resolve your fugitive felon status or prove that you are not a fugitive felon.
-If you do not resolve your fugitive felon status after sixty days, the VA will stop all your benefits and will to begin to transfer your care to a non-VA provider.
-Most federal and state medical benefits will also not pay for your medical bills if you are a fugitive felon.
-The VA says you must contact the state or federal agency that issued the warrant or the violation and resolve the matter with that state or federal agency, and not with the VA.
+The VA gives you sixty days to resolve your fugitive felon status OR prove you are not a fugitive felon.
+If you do not resolve your status after sixty days, they will stop all your benefits and start to transfer your care to a non-VA provider.
+Most federal and state medical benefits will not pay for your medical bills if you are a fugitive felon.
+You must contact the agency that issued the warrant or violation and resolve the matter with them.

 The VA’s Notice of Adverse Decision should say: